heyLu/lp/c/sdl/README.md

 ![screenshot of hello\_sdl running](./screenshot.png)

 And for everything else, see [`hello_sdl.c`](./hello_sdl.c).
-To run it run `make` and then run `./hello_sdl`.
-Do not that you'll need a TTF font from somewhere and then run it like this:
+To run it compile it by running make `make` and then run `./hello_sdl`.
+Do note that you'll need a TTF font from somewhere and then run it like this:

 ```
 ./hello_sdl /usr/share/fonts/TTF/DejaVuSerif.ttf